Hendrixer/API-design-v4/lessons/07-auth/A-auth-middleware.md

 This will load in our env vars into the process.

 <br>
-Lastly, we need to add our middleware onto our API router to protect it, so inside of `src/server.ts`, import protect and:
+Lastly, we need to add our middleware onto our API router to protect it, so inside of `src/server.ts`, import protect and add it to the chain:

 ```ts
 app.use("/api", protect, router);